Mickie Yoshino: Godiego

 After graduating from Berklee, Yoshino returned to Japan to form the group Godiego (pronounced Go-Dai-Go).

 Godiego appeared frequently on the hit charts from 1978 through the mid-1980s and is credited with influencing the Japanese pop scene.

 In the United Kingdom, Godiego became known for the theme song of the BBC TV series The Water Margin.
 The song reached number 16 on the UK singles chart.
 Satril Records released the album The Water Margin in the UK and Europe.
 Godiego's biggest hits in Japan came from a TV series called Monkey, which also aired on the BBC.
 This series became a "cult Japanese TV series" with videos and DVDs sold not only in the UK but in Australia, New Zealand, South Africa and other countries.
 "Gandhara" and "Monkey Magic" were the most well-known songs from the TV series.

 Godiego also attracted international attention when they wrote and released "Beautiful Name", the theme song for Unicef's International Year of the Child.

 Yoshino also wrote and played for soundtracks such as the film House.
 Francis Ford Coppola intended to select Japanese composer Isao Tomita for his movie Apocalypse Now, but this was prevented due to a label contracts issue, and Tomita had been planning to let Godiego record the rock part of the soundtrack.

 Yoshino was also very involved with Roland Corp. in the development of synthesizers and digital stage pianos in the 1970s and 1980s.
 Godiego was one of the first rock bands to use a guitar synthesizer for both recordings and live performances.

 In 1980, Godiego was the first rock group to perform in China.
-They also performed for 60,000 people in Katmandu, Nepal, and performed in Australia and the United States.
+They also performed for 60,000 people in Kathmandu, Nepal, and performed in Australia and the United States.

 Around 1985, Godiego broke up.
 In 1999/2000, they reunited for a 17-concert nationwide tour.